©

 Shared and protected spaces

 Dévoluy is a wild and sensitive natural setting where people and animals live together.
-To keep relations between all the inhabitants of the massif at their best, here are a few tips to follow during your stay.
+To ensure that relations between all the inhabitants of the massif remain at their best, here are a few tips to follow during your stay.

-On your walks through the vast mountain pastures of Dévoluy, you’re likely to come across herds of cattle, guarded by shepherds and their dogs.
-During the summer months, the mountains are where they live and work, so it’s important to respect their peace and quiet: don’t enter their huts without permission, don’t frighten the herds, and keep your dogs on a leash.
+On your walks through the vast mountain pastures of Dévoluy, you are likely to come across herds of cattle, guarded by shepherds and their dogs.
+During the summer months, the mountains are where they live and work, so it’s important to respect their peace and quiet: don’t enter their huts without permission, don’t frighten the herds, and keep your dogs on a lead.

 On foot :